ReVanced/revanced-helper/bots/discord/docs/2_adding_autoresponses.md

 Whether to use whitelist (`true`) or blacklist (`false`) mode.

 -   Blacklist mode **will refuse** to scan messages that match any of the filters above
--   Whitelist mode **will refuse** to scan messages that match any of the filters above.
+-   Whitelist mode **will only** scan messages that match any of the filters above.

 ## 💬 Responses